 Licensed conveyancers must be covered by a policy of professional indemnity insurance when they work.
 This means that a conveyancer does not have to obtain or hold a policy of professional indemnity insurance when they are not working as a conveyancer (for example, taking a break to do other work or having a long holiday).
 A licensee can take out their own policy, or they may be covered by their employer’s policy.

 The professional indemnity insurance policy must be one that has been approved by the Commissioner for Fair Trading and can be found in the Conveyancers Licensing (Approved Professional Indemnity Insurance Policy) Order 2017.
-This 2017 Order has been amended by the Conveyancers Licensing Amendment (Approved Professional Indemnity Insurance Policy) Order 2018, which contains the Commissioner’s approval of the conveyancers’ professional indemnity insurance policies for the period 1 July 2018 to 30 June 2019.
+On 1 July 2019, this Order is amended by the Conveyancers Licensing Amendment (Approved Professional Indemnity Insurance Policy) Order 2019, that commences on that date, and which refers to the Commissioner’s approved conveyancers’ professional indemnity insurance policies for the period 1 July 2019 to 30 June 2020.
+These policies are the:

 Applying for a licence